#CologneCathedral #Carnival #ArtMetropolis

 The steel manufacturing conglomerate “ThyssenKrupp” has left its imprint on the entire city.
 The family-run company, founded in the 19th century, has significantly shaped the history of Essen and all of Germany for that matter.
 You can learn more about the impressive history of the Krupp family and their company at the , which exemplifies the power and wealth the family amassed.

-Many students like living in the northern districts around the university.
+Many students like living in the northern districts around the University of Duisburg-Essen.
 Lots of young people live in the south district and the Rüttenscheid quarter on the opposite side of downtown.
 The is definitely worth seeing.
 Considered to be Germany’s first garden city, it represents the human-friendly living standards at the beginning of the 20th century.

 Because Essen is home to people from so many different countries and cultures, the city has a colourful range of cuisine to choose from.
 Around the Rüttenscheider Stern, you’ll find a wide array of small and interesting dining locales which cater to every kind of taste.
-A culinary festival, „Essen…verwöhnt“, takes place in Essen every summer.
-Numerous restaurants around the city present their cuisine at the festival on Kettwiger Strasse where you can try out a wide variety of dishes.
-If you need more inspiration, take a look at the “Ruhr-Menü” page – an interactive map which helps you find trendy, classy and nice restaurants.
-The recommendations by locals and tourists are what make this online site especially useful.
+There are several culinary festivals in Essen, especially in the summer time.
+At these festivals, many restaurants present their cuisines and you can try out a wide variety of dishes.

 #SmallTown #BrickHouses #Beach